toxicinteractive/Working-at-Toxic-Frontend/README.md

 ## 4th hour
 Finally got search function for title working, this was my first time implementing a search so I did atleast get it working :)
+## 5th hour
+Only spent on css and making sure the code is uniform and clean

+## Future Developments
+* Improve the search function, right now you can only search for series title and it is case sensitive.
+* Overall design improvements, e.g the series cards can be improved a lot.
+* Links to where you can stream each series